EJolloX/EJolloX/README.md

-- 👋 Hi, I’m @EJolloX
+- 👋 Hi, I’m @EJolloX!
-- 👀 I’m interested in general development stuff.
+- 👀 I’m interested in general development.
+Mainly videogames.
-- 🌱 I’m currently learning DevOps stuff.
+- 🌱 I’m currently generally learning DevOps, Java and C#.
-- 💞️ I’m looking to collaborate on whatever.
+- 💞️ I’m looking for ... love? :D
-- 📫 How to reach me askmesomething [at] protonmail [dot] ch
+- 📫 How to reach me : pikamillano [at] yahoo [dot] com

 <!---
 EJolloX/EJolloX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.